 Presidential Dollars Collection The Presidential Dollar Designs

-Struck in the same golden-colored composition as Sacagawea and Native American dollars, Presidential dollars of 2007-date feature obverse relief portraits of the U.S. presidents based on paintings, sculptures or photographs.
-Inscriptions on the obverses include the name of the president, his order of service, and the years of his presidency.
+Struck in the same golden-colored composition as Sacagawea, Native American and American Innovation dollars, Presidential dollars of 2007-date feature obverse relief portraits of the U.S. presidents based on paintings, sculptures or photographs.
+Inscriptions on the obverses include the name of the president, order of service, and the years of presidency.
 Beginning in 2009, the obverses also feature the motto in god we trust, which is found on the edge of 2007-2008 issues.

-Four U.S. presidents are being honored each year in order of service, with the stipulation that a president must have been deceased for at least two years before issue of a coin bearing his likeness.
-Therefore, the series is scheduled to end with the third 2016 issue honoring Ronald Reagan unless another former president becomes eligible.
-Once the program has terminated, the production of coins for presidents not yet honored would require another Act of Congress.
+Four U.S. presidents were honored each year in order of service, with the stipulation that a president must have been deceased for at least two years before issue of a coin bearing his likeness.
+Due to this, the series originally ended with the third 2016 issue honoring Ronald Reagan.
+It was resumed in 2020 to include George H.W.
+Bush, who died in 2018.

 - George Washington (1789-1797)